- ACP International Fellowship Exchange Program

 Join ACP's Special Interest Groups!

 This newly expanded forum provides ACP members with a place to engage in discussions, share ideas, and support one another professionally and personally.
 Participate by joining as many groups as you'd like, then connect with ACP members from all over the world with similar interests.
-Groups include Working Abroad, Women in Medicine, Emerging Technology, Clinical Problem-Solving, and many more.
-Join today!
+Groups include Working Abroad, Women in Medicine, Emerging Technology, Clinical Problem-Solving, and many more. today!

 MKSAP 16 Answer & Critique